 This is the stage you’re in at weeks 1-2 of your beard growth.

-It’s when you most likely start to notice a heavy-stubble forming.
+It’s when you most likely start to notice a heavy-stubble forming. and your facial hair style will fall into the category of either short, medium, or long stubble.

 You can also start seeing the areas where your facial hair will grow from, and be able to identify parts that will likely end up patchier than others.